carbon-language/carbon-lang/clang/docs/ThinLTO.rst

 -------------------------------
 .. _parallelism:

-By default, the ThinLTO link step will launch up to ``std::thread::hardware_concurrency`` number of threads in parallel.
+By default, the ThinLTO link step will launch as many threads in parallel as there are cores.
+If the number of cores can't be computed for the architecture, then it will launch ``std::thread::hardware_concurrency`` number of threads in parallel.
 For machines with hyper-threading, this is the total number of virtual cores.
 For some applications and machine configurations this